vassvik/odin-rift/README.md

 Currently contains two examples:
  - `main_minimal.odin` is the *bare minimum*, only drawing a different color for each eye, with no tracking at all.
-This one's about 250 lines of code. **This example is OUTDATED and DOES NOT RUN AT THIS POINT**.
+This one's about 250 lines of code.
  - `main.odin` goes a bit further, drawing a 3D scene with full headset and Touch controller tracking using official model files (with animations).

 Other files are work-in-progress